albar965/littlenavmap-manual/README.md

 ![Flight Simulator Connection](images/icons/network.png "Flight Simulator Connection")

-Opens the `Connect` dialog that allows to connect to a Flight Simulator using the [Little Navconnect](https://albar965.github.io/littlenavconnect.html) agent.
+Opens the `Connect` dialog allowing _Little Navmap_ to be connected directly to a Flight Simulator or remotely connected using the [Little Navconnect](https://albar965.github.io/littlenavconnect.html) agent.
 See [Connecting to a Flight Simulator](#connecting-to-a-flight-simulator) for more information.

 #### Reset all Messages {#reset-all-messages}